 Hoddle Grid Heritage Review

-Volumes 1 and 2 of the Hoddle Grid Heritage Review relate to built heritage (buildings, laneways and precincts) and contain the recommendations to be implemented by Amendment C386 and C387.
+Volumes 1 and 2 of the Hoddle Grid Heritage Review relate to built heritage (buildings, laneways and precincts) and contain the recommendations implemented by Amendment C386 and C387.

 - Volume 1 outlines the methodology and recommendations of the Review.